-Safety has always been a factor in vehicle design, but took on a more critical role in the seventies with the first 5 mph (8 km/h) bumpers.
-Remember those beauties that protruded about one foot from the front and rear?
-Recall how they marked the beginning of the end for British sports cars and all kinds other vehicles?
+Safety has always been a factor in vehicle design.
+It took on a more critical role in the seventies, with regulations calling for the first 5 mph (8 km/h) bumpers.
+Remember those beauties?
+That protruded about one foot from the front and rear?
+They coincided with the beginning of the end for British sports cars?

 The next hurdle was headlights.
 Whether round or rectangular they required a lot of real estate at the front of a vehicle.
 Technology to the rescue again.
-This time, it was the development of new lighting methods to replace the old tungsten bulb and giant reflectors.
-Smaller, brighter, sources of light, concentrated and aimed by precisely manufactured reflectors, allowed more light from smaller units.
-Not only did these new molded and chromed units act as rolling jewellery, they freed designers of size constraints, allowing lower and more adventurous styles.
+This time, it was the development of new lighting methods to replace the old tungsten bulb, and giant reflectors.
+Smaller, brighter, sources of light, concentrated, and aimed by precisely manufactured reflectors emerged.
+This allowed more light from smaller units.
+These new molded, and chromed units acted as rolling jewellery.
+They freed designers of size constraints, allowing lower and more adventurous styles.
 The latest development is LED headlights which are even smaller and can be arrayed to suit any design.

-Almost every new passenger vehicle in the world today has to be designed for manufacture and sale in multiple world markets.
-These designs have to incorporate the various safety and emission regulations of these markets.
-Currently there is considerable harmony among major markets with respect to these standards.
+Almost every new passenger vehicle in the world today has to be designed for manufacture and sale in global markets.
+Designs have to take into account a variety of safety and emission regulations.
+Thankfully there is harmony among most major markets regarding these standards.

-The basic structure beneath the sheet metal for these new global platforms – the pickup points for the suspension, body mounting points, passenger capsule and windshield shape and location are common.
-Using those hard points, designers come up with a variety of clothes for that skeleton to wear.
-But this newest roadblock will likely require a redesign and more “soft” crush space between the sheet metal and the major components beneath.
+The basic structure beneath the sheet metal for these new global platforms is shared.
+The pickup points for the suspension, passenger capsule, and windshield shape and location are common.
+Using those hard points, designers can come up with a variety of clothes for that skeleton.

 With new safety issues constantly hanging over their heads, it’s back to the drawing boards – oops computer screens – for designers around the world.